Resources for Adults

 Stay tuned for upcoming events like this!

-May: The Automatic Detective by A. Lee Martinez.
+June: The Lathe of Heaven by Ursula K. LeGuin.
 Copies are available for pick-up at the library.
-The club will meet May 3 this month then continue meeting on the second Wednesday of each month.
+The club will meets the second Wednesday of each month.

 If you are interested please RSVP here or call for more information.